7 Kitchen Cabinet Door Styles to Choose From

-One of the most frequently recognized cabinet styles due to its popularity for many years, the Shaker style is back and more on trend than ever.
-Just in case you aren’t familiar with this popular design, Shaker style cabinets are modeled after the furniture designed by the extremely skilled craftsmen and carpenters known as the Shakers.
+One of the most frequently recognized cabinet styles due to its popularity for many years, the Shaker style is back and more on-trend than ever.
+Just in case you aren’t familiar with this popular design, Shaker-style cabinets are modeled after the furniture designed by the extremely skilled craftsmen and carpenters known as the Shakers.
 These cabinets have a very unique style: the cabinet doors have recessed panels and minimal adornments and are best suited with natural finishes or light stains to enhance the wood.
 Another great option is a distressed finish to give this traditional style an appearance of age.

 You may have seen beadboard as a part of the decor in a dining room or a living room, or you may even have it in your house as a way to add texture and warmth to a space instead of paint or wallpaper.
 While beadboard takes a standard room and adds something extra to it when using it as a design feature, (also often known as “Wainscoting”) when adding it as a kitchen cabinet style it can absolutely transform the space.
 While beadboard is a more cozy style used in traditional or farmhouse style homes, the bright tones and clean lines give it a clean, timeless feel.

-An accent door is not usually used throughout an entire kitchen, but is used as a decorative accent to accomplish a certain look in your design.
+An accent door is not usually used throughout an entire kitchen but is used as a decorative accent to accomplish a certain look in your design.
 This is most often accomplished with glass or mullion doors, but can also be created with leaded glass, louver doors, and aluminum frame doors.

 A type of accent door, this cabinet style lends itself to a world of design options and style choices that can take your kitchen from bland to bold.
 This is one of our design favorites because even if you go as simple as just painting your cabinets or switching out the doors, this accent can give it a completely different look.

 One of the most inexpensive and often most found cabinet door types is the arch.
-While it isn’t the most flashy or on trend design style, it is a sturdy, long lasting cabinet style that can withstand many years of changing trends.
+While it isn’t the most flashy or on-trend design style, it is a sturdy, long-lasting cabinet style that can withstand many years of changing trends.

-With so many design choices, it can be a bit overwhelming to try to choose the perfect one to match the vision your have for your dream kitchen.
+With so many design choices, it can be a bit overwhelming to try to choose the perfect one to match the vision you have for your dream kitchen.
 Instead of doing endless hours of research, use our free 3D Design tool or schedule a free consultation with one of our talented designers to make remodeling or upgrading your space easy and effective.